 All Chicago Shakespeare Theater attendees agree to follow all health and safety procedures and posted signage.
 The Theater reserves the right to require visitors who do not follow our guidelines to leave an event immediately.
 Any visitors who are disrespectful or discourteous to other guests, staff or artists may also be asked to leave.

-All policies are subject to change based on evolving guidance from the City of Chicago, the State of Illinois and the CDC.
-We thank you for your flexibility and understanding as we navigate our return to in-person programming.
+All policies are subject to change based on evolving health and wellness guidance.
+We thank you for your flexibility and understanding.